 The 16 gauge shotgun and .32 caliber handgun cartridge.

-The last thing I would ever want to do, is share or perpetuate incorrect information.
-So if you find something in these pages that I have wrong, speak up!
 Although you can't publish a comment directly to these pages, you can join in the conversation on my Facebook page.

 As much as I would like to, I can't host an open forum discussion board here about old guns.
 Business and family life keep me too busy to monitor and moderate it on a daily basis.